 - circumambulate the jagged spires of Cordon de los Dientes

-- out of Puerto William, Chile, on Isla Navarino (pop.
+- out of Puerto Williams, Chile, on Isla Navarino (pop.
 2,262 last time we counted)

 - recommended 5 days, 4 nights in the past.
-Most hikers are doing it in 4 days, 3 nights now as the trail is well cairned and signed.
+Most hikers are doing it in 4 days, 3 nights now as the route is better cairned and signed.